Port Fairy is nestled on the edge of the Southern Ocean.

 Go Exploring on a boat cruise on Port Fairy's iconic bay.

-Port Fairy Surf School rents surfboards and wetsuits to people in and out of classes.
+Port Fairy Surf Schools rent surfboards, stand up paddleboards and wet suits to people in and out of classes.

 Slow down.
 You're on holiday.
 Park the car, hide the keys and explore the great outdoors with the wind in your hair and sun on your back.